Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Conclusions and Recommendations

-The adopted value for the SF and CF and rank status of each of the 233 SHS fields are given in Table~\ref{tab:main} and is the main legacy material from this work.
-The fields can be used not just for exploratory science and discovering new astronomical objects, but now for also deriving their integrated H$\alpha$ fluxes and surface brightnesses.
-The SHS will remain useful for many years to come, and will be superseded by the new VPHAS+ \ha\ survey (J. Drew et al., in preparation) only in the region along the SGP within $|b| \leq$ 5\arcdeg.
+The adopted SF and CF values and rank status of each of the 233 SHS fields are given in Table~\ref{tab:main}, and is the main legacy material from this work.
+The SHS fields can be used not just for exploratory science and discovering new astronomical objects, but now for deriving their integrated H$\alpha$ fluxes and surface brightnesses.
+The SHS will remain useful for many years to come, and will be superseded by the new VPHAS+~\ha\ survey (Drew et al. 2014) only in the region along the SGP within $|b| \leq$ 5\arcdeg.
 Even there, the SHS will be the source of first-epoch properties for emission-line stars and other exotica for future studies on variability.

-In summary, the following notes and caveats should be considered when using the SHS data to provide \ha\ intensities and integrated flux measurements: